Siegfried Fisiʻihoi

-Siegfried Fisi'ihoi (born 8 June 1987) is a Tongan rugby union player.
-He plays in the prop position for the France based Top 14 side, Stade Français.
-Fisi'ihoi also represents Tonga at international level.
+Siegfried Fisi'ihoi (born 8 June 1987) is a Tongan professional rugby union player who plays as a prop for Top 14 club Pau and the Tonga national team.

-Early career
+Early life

 Born in Tonga, Fisi'ihoi moved to New Zealand in his teens and attended Rotorua Boys' High School where he initially played his rugby as a number eight.
 He stayed in the Bay of Plenty after school and was playing for their development side in 2010 when a minor liquor ban breach flagged up that he had overstayed his visa and he was subsequently deported back to Tonga.
 He was able to return to New Zealand the following year and played club rugby for Rotoiti while also having a spell playing for East Coast in the Heartland Championship.